-Every runner has a different foot type, those of us with flat feet need to focus more on stability and support.
+Every runner has a different foot type and requires different running shoes, those of us with flat feet need to focus more on stability and support.
 We shouldn’t skimp out on cushioning either, but with so many choices how do we know which running shoes are the best for flat feet?

 Detailed Reviews of the Best Running Shoes for Flat Feet

 - It is lightweight

 One of the top-rated running shoes (specifically, for women having flat feet) is this 13th upgrade by Saucony.
 With enhanced features, this shoe delivers good stability for overpronators.
 It is also incredibly flexible.

 Unlike previous models from this brand, which uses the Everun midsole, the Saucony Guide 13 uses PWRRUN midsole.
 PWRRUN midsole does an exceptional job at giving the shoe ideal stability and a soft feel when running.
 The midsole extends from the back to the front of the shoe absorbing shock and giving your foot a strong toe-to-heel bounce back.
 It is also lighter, softer and gives you more energy return.